 Esslemont has lectured widely in the U.K. and U.S.A., and his work can be found in both private and public collections worldwide.
 His archive to 2005 is held at the University of Iowa.
 He has been artist-in-residence with the Wordsworth Trust in Grasmere, England, and Minnesota Center for Book Arts (MCBA) in Minneapolis.

 His paintings, drawings and prints explore the relationship of elements in both the natural landscape and the abstract world.
 Often transforming and juxtaposing detailed images to create large scale montages in work such as ‘To Autumn’, where they become the background for lyrical calligraphy that further transform into a book.

-His bindings have become blank canvases of leather or paper and increasingly his book art is moving beyond the covers to the walls and while the textual element may still be referenced, it is visual forms that are predominant.
+His bindings have become blank canvases of leather or paper and increasingly his book art is moving beyond the covers to the walls and while the textual element may still be referenced, it is visual forms that are currently predominant.

-His first books were hand-printed from metal type on a Columbian press, today they are still printed letterpress, but from photopolymer plates on a Heidelberg cylinder press.
-The letterpress books are generally categorized as ‘fine press’ and printed in limited editions of around 200 copies, sometimes less.
+His first books were hand-printed from metal type on a Columbian press, then a Heidelberg Cylinder and today they are still printed letterpress, but from photopolymer plates on an Ostrander Seymour “Extra Heavy” iron hand press.
+Inkjet printers are also used.
+The subject matter of Esslemont’s books range from bibliography to poetry.

 Above all there is a desire to make distinctive, elegant books that are a delight to all the senses.
 The choice of materials and attention to detail reveal a passion for books and a respect for, and knowledge of, the history of books and printing.